berettavexee/Chaussette/README.md

 I'll start with "simple" things.
 Like the pressure-temperature diagram.
 We'll see about the choice of temperature sensors and whether the RRA/RHR is connected much later.

-All the acronyms are in French, because it made no sense to translate them in most case and I have no one to verify a hypothetical translation.
+All the acronyms are in French, because it made no sense to translate them in most case and I have no native speaker at hand to verify a hypothetical translation.

 - API, cold shutdown, open vessel